dante-biase/jar2app/README.md

 ```
   -i, --icon_file               TEXT    icon to give the app
   -d, --destination_directory   TEXT    directory to create the app in
+  -t, --title                   TEXT    title to display in toolbar
   --help                                print this message and exit
 ```
 ## NOTES